 - Any child arriving at school between 9am & 9.15am will receive a late mark.

 - At 9.15am the registers will be closed.
 If your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
 This may mean that you could face the possibility of a Penalty Notice if the problem persists.

-If you have any attendance related question or queries, Mrs Marshall-Thomas can be contacted using the following details:
+If you have any attendance related question or queries, Mrs Heath can be contacted using the following details:

 Telephone: 01264 850346